pertusa/tva/docs/mltva.md

 The Viola-Jones algorithm, developed by Paul Viola and Michael Jones in 2001, is a pioneering technique in computer vision for real-time face detection.
 It's recognized for its speed and accuracy, making it particularly suitable for applications like surveillance and web cameras.
 The algorithm was groundbreaking for its time, providing a robust and efficient method for real-time face detection, and its principles are still used and built upon in more modern face detection technologies.

-The full paper is [in this link](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf), but here we are going to see a summary of its key components, that will be described in detail below:
+The full paper is [in this link](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf), but here we are going to see a summary of its key components described in detail below:

 1. **Haar Features:**
    The algorithm uses Haar-like features, which are simple rectangular patterns.
 These features capture the presence of oriented contrasts between different regions of an image.
 For example, a feature might focus on the intensity difference between the eye region and the cheek region in a face.